 Monitoring Human-Based Indoor Air PollutionPosted on March 6, 2020

-This ‘nose’, usually used for the measurement of outdoor air quality, allowed the engineers to ‘sniff’ out compounds contained in human breath in real-time.
+The ‘nose’ allowed the engineers to ‘sniff’ out compounds contained in human breath.

-Assistant professor of civil engineering, Brandon Boor said: “If we want to provide better air quality for office workers to improve their productivity, it is important first to understand what’s in the air and what factors influence the emissions and removal of pollutants.”
+“If we want provide better quality for workers to improve their productivity, it is important first to understand what’s in the air and what factors influence the emissions and removal of pollutants.’

-Additionally, the team discovered the creation of new, more toxic compounds, unique to the indoor human environment.
-They noted that ozone, the particulate pollutant produced by internal combustion engines and power plants, could mix with compounds released from peeling an orange to produce new, tiny particles.
+They noted that ozone particulate produced by internal combustion engines and power plants, could mix with compounds released from peeling an orange to produce new, tiny particles.

-These new particles are so small that they are able to reach the deepest parts of a person’s lungs, posing a new, toxic risk to building occupants.
+These particles are so small they can reach the deepest part of a person’s lungs.
+Moreover, they can pose a toxic risk to building occupants.

 To browse our range of sensors and transmitters, click here, or contact us to learn more.